-Self-assessed physical health predicts 10-year mortality after myocardial infarction.
+Self-assessed physical health predicts 10-year mortality after myocardial infarction

 In spite of their widespread use in other fields, global measures of health are not commonly used in determining the prognosis of patients with myocardial infarction (MI).
 The objective of the present study was to ascertain the relationship between self-assessed physical health at the time of the MI and long-term mortality.